Episode 300 - The 10 Greatest Byzantine Emperors

 He forced his way onto the throne in order to defend the state properly.

-His masterful defense of the capital was followed by over 20 years of sensible rule, restoring stability to an empire that had been on the verge of another collapse.
+His masterful defence of the capital was followed by over twenty years of sensible rule, restoring stability to an empire that had been on the verge of another collapse.

 This was the first time the Romans had had to face a Western European army on home soil.